XingchengLin/PC-guided_protein_structure_refinement/README.md

 Codes for doing PC-guided protein structure refinement

-A cleaner example is provided in the folder ExampleForTR894/
+A cleaner example of the target TR894 is provided in the folder ExampleForTR894/

 For details about the model and its application, please see and reference to: